mvo-projects/chatbot/README.md

 # chatbot
-This is a pytorch seq2seq chatbot using OpenSubtitles corpus.
+This is a PyTorch seq2seq chatbot based on [the official PyTorch tutorial](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html) using OpenSubtitles corpus.

 ### Clone the project
 ```sh